Welcome to The Advising Center at UConn Stamford!

 The Advising Center at UConn Stamford exists to support all undergraduate students by providing the necessary guidance for students to make intentional and informed educational decisions during their time at UConn.
 The Advising Center supports students of all majors, including those in ACES-the Academic Center for Exploratory Students.
-The Advising Center assists hundreds of students each semester in major exploration and selection, identifying academic goals, making schedule plans, supervising scholastic probation cases, connecting students with academic and personal resources, and supporting students during their personal and professional journey.
+The Advising Center assists hundreds of students each semester in major exploration and selection, identifying academic goals, making schedule plans, supporting students in the Academic Success Program, connecting students with academic and personal resources, and supporting students during their personal and professional journey.

 Please take a moment to read our Mission Statement and Advising Philosophy.